Unravelled/PathFinder/README.md

     export "DOCKER_HOST=tcp://`boot2docker ip`:2375"

+If you're using boot2docker, you may also see `malformed HTTP response` in your docker command output.
+To fix that, prefix your docker commands with `--tls` and run:

+    export DOCKER_CERT_PATH=~/.boot2docker/certs/boot2docker-vm

 You should also add a host alias to your hosts file:

     echo "$DOCKER_HOST docker" | sudo tee --append /etc/hosts